Paris Hilton: Deejaying and singing (2012–2019)

-Between February and April 2019, Hilton walked the runway for The Blonds and Christian Cowan, modeled for Philipp Plein's Plein Sport campaign, and was a special guest in the twelfth episode of Germany's Next Topmodel's 14th cycle.
-"B.F.A.
-(Best Friend's Ass)", her song with Belgian production duo Dimitri Vegas & Like Mike, was released on May 10, 2019.
-Kim Kardashian and other social media personalities appeared in the music video.
-The song peaked at number 45 on the Billboard Dance/Electronic Songs chart, and at number 25 on Belgium's Ultratop chart.
-On May 30, Hilton was announced as a partner and investor of demand beauty platform The Glam App.
-On July 19, she released "Lone Wolves", a song with vocalist MATTN, which peaked at 59 on Ultratop.
-Two days later, she performed as a DJ in Tomorrowland.
-Electrify—her 25th fragrance—came out in September.
+In 2019, Hilton modeled for Philipp Plein's Plein Sport campaign, was a special guest in the twelfth episode of Germany's Next Topmodel's 14th cycle, and collaborated with Belgian production duo Dimitri Vegas & Like Mike on "B.F.A.
+(Best Friend's Ass)", and with vocalist MATTN on "Lone Wolves".
+"B.F.A" peaked at number 45 on the Billboard Dance/Electronic Songs chart, and at number 25 on Belgium's Ultratop chart, while "Lone Wolves" peaked at 59 on Ultratop.
+In July 2019, she performed as a DJ in Tomorrowland.